oscpprep/it-is-all-in-the-name/README.md

 url = {https://doi.org/10.7910/DVN/JOEVPN}<br/>
 }

-If you are an academic researcher, please feel free to shoot us an email and we will be happy to answer any questions.
+If you are an academic researcher, please feel free to write to us and we will be happy to answer any additional questions.

 ## Contact: